Tuition and Fees

 Methods of Payments

-1. The University requires full payment of each semester’s charges by August 15 or January 15 before the semester’s classes.
+1. The University requires full payment of each semester’s charges on or before the first day of the semester’s classes.
 Failing to observe this schedule or to make other satisfactory arrangements with the Business Office, the student will forfeit the right to begin or continue work at Concordia.

 2. Notification from the Financial Aid Office of grants, scholarships, or a Guaranteed Student loan will be accepted in lieu of payment by cash.
 Only one-half of such aid will be credited to the student’s account for each semester.